ggrov/tinker/Readme.md

 Usage
 =====

-The `src/examples/LPAR13` directory of the `psgraph` installation contains a set of example.
+The `src/examples/UITP14` directory of the `tinker` installation contains a set of example.
 To illustrate open the `example.thy` file in Isabelle 2013 (using the Isabelle/PIDE interface).

 Automated proof session